riff-lang/site/doc/builtins.md

 ## `eval(s)` {#eval}

 Compiles and executes the string `s` as Riff code.
+Global state is inherited and can be altered by the code `s`.

 ## `flush(f)` {#flush}